Welcome to the website of Kaja Nowak, Polish violinist based in Brussels.Read more about Kaja...

-Kaja is a laureate of several Polish competitions in solo as well as ensemble categories, and the recipient of the Stage Personality prize, awarded upon her graduation from the Master programme in the Royal Conservatory in The Hague for her original and expressive music-making.
+Kaja is a laureate of several Polish competitions in solo as well as ensemble categories; the recipient of the Stage Personality prize, awarded upon her graduation from the Master programme in the Royal Conservatory in The Hague for her original and expressive music-making; and the Prix Georges Octors, awarded to outstanding young musicians who at the same time show community engagement and commitment to protect public values.
 She is also a member of award winning ensembles, the Karski Quartet (Grand Prix at the 4th International Music Competition „Triomphe de l’Art” in Brussels), and the St. George Quintet, laureate of Supernova 2016 (competition co-organised by the Belgian classical music radio station Klara), praised by The Strad magazine for their „expressive fluency and phrasing”.
 With these two groups she has performed in festivals such as Midis-Minimes, Iedereen Klassiek, Klarafestival, Lake District Summer Music, Grachtenfestival, Ysaÿe's Knokke and Schiermonnikoog, as well as in various concert venues in Belgium, France, the Netherlands and the UK.

 Kaja studied with Konstanty Andrzej Kulka in Warsaw and with Philippe Graffin in The Hague and Brussels.
 Her first teachers in her hometown of Łańcut, Poland, were Valentina Gorodiskaya and Robert Naściszewski.
 Kaja also owes a lot to Helen Brunner, whose masterclass at the yearly Zenon Brzewski International Music Courses in Łańcut she attended many times, first as student and later as interpreter and assistant.
 She now lives in Brussels and plays on a violin made by Andrew Fairfax in 2012.